 Some employers (especially larger ones with a number of employees) will choose to payroll the benefits they provide.
 Notably, this is also known as `salary sacrifice’.
 To clarify, this means that the cash equivalent of the benefits will be taxed through the employee’s payslip, along with their monthly pay.

 One of the advantages of this for employers who operate this system is simpler tax codes.
 As a result, the employer’s HR team will receive fewer employee queries regarding tax.
 Furthermore, the tax deductions in the monthly payroll will be more accurate, and employee tax codes should change less frequently.
-Key to note, employers should also have fewer forms (P11Ds) to complete at the tax year-end.
+However, employers should also have fewer forms (P11Ds) to complete at the tax year-end.

 In conclusion, our final comments for you as a UK contractor limited company or small business owner are: